 Now, the foundation of our kennel will be through the Tri-Smith's, Leyline's/Casa Blanca, Thunderstrike/PrimeOak/Harmony Hills Australian Shepherds.
 We are grateful and honored to have the support from our fellow friends.
 We will be conditioning our dogs for our professional handler Ashley McClure for the AKC and ASCA shows competing with the big boys and girls.
 We hope you will all follow our journey to success!

-A Breeder, such as ourselves who desires to breed for the better by doing ALL of the basic tests AND who regularly practices ASCA's Standards (which everyone has their own perception or version of breed standards by the way) cost's money.
+A Breeder, such as ourselves who desires to preserve the breed by doing ALL of the basic tests AND who regularly practices ASCA's Standards (which everyone has their own perception or version of breed standards by the way) cost's money.
 There is no money to be made when it comes to breeding responsibly with this breed "IF" one is breeding responsibly!
 It is actually an expensive hobby both my husband and I got ourselves into but fell in love with the sport.
 It also involves titling our dogs as well which proves their overall biddability, performance and temperament but not every Aussie likes the show ring for example, just like you may not like your job so you change your profession to try something new.
 Same thing with dogs!

 Imaged below - Tri-Smith Paint The Town "Graffiti" is a UKC/IABCA Champion who is also ASCA major pointed.
 In 2021 he seeks to achieve his Championship with ASCA through the help of his professional handler Ashley McClure and to gain his Grand Championship with UKC through his owner "Jennifer Pierce" starting late in 2020 earning legs towards this particular title.